Skip to main

 Share this page:

-Explore the various platforms available to you, from casual speaking opportunities throughout your day to more formal events or outlets like PTA, school board, or town meetings; professional conferences; and media.
+Consider the various platforms available to you, from casual speaking opportunities throughout your day (the lunch table or bus stop) to more formal events and outlets (like PTA, school board, or town meetings; professional conferences; and media).

-Consider the broad range of stakeholders in your potential audience, starting with your personal and professional networks and spanning outward.
-You’ll want to consider all those in your unique sphere of influence who may be able to help amplify your message.
+Begin to identify your unique sphere of influence, starting with your personal and professional networks and spanning outward.
+You’ll want to consider all those in your potential audience who could to help amplify your message.

 We rarely have the luxury of knowing how and where our advocacy will unfold, so we need to be ready to speak up when the moment arises.
-The most effective approach shares a personal, authentic experience while remaining grounded in some core research findings that support our claims.
+The most effective approach shares a personal, authentic experience paired with key data that will support your claims.

 Language Advocacy Research Toolbox